Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/03-Sources.md

 * `format` - *Required*.
 Spark DataFrame reader format that is used to read from the given source.
 * `path` - *Optional*.
 Path to read data from (if required).
 * `schema` - *Optional*.
 Explicit schema to be applied to data from the given source (if required).
-* `options` - *Optional*.
-Additional Spark parameters used to read data from the given source.
 * `persist` - *Optional*.
 One of the allowed Spark StorageLevels used to cache sources.
   By default, sources are not cached.
 Supported Spark StorageLevels are:
     * `NONE`, `DISK_ONLY`, `DISK_ONLY_2`, `MEMORY_ONLY`, `MEMORY_ONLY_2`, `MEMORY_ONLY_SER`,